Reviews You Can Rely On

 Our Verdict

 Whether you're looking for velvety green smoothies or perfectly blended margaritas, the Vitamix Explorian E310 has you covered.
 This time-tested Vitamix blender turns out creamy, delicious smoothies and perfectly blended margaritas.
 Despite the plain interface and lack of presets or a digital timer, you have complete control over the blending process.
 Even though this blender doesn't offer the same “hands-off” blending experience as more premium models, you still get the same top-notch quality that Vitamix is renowned for.
 Considering the price point compared to other models and the Explorian's strong performance across the board, this blender is a fantastic mid-priced option.
-See how the Explorian E310 stacks up to the competition in our review of the best blenders on the market.
+See how the Explorian E310 stacks up to the competition in our review of the market's best blenders.

 REASONS TO BUY